The Simplicial EHP Sequence in A1-Algebraic Topology

 In algebraic topology, the free monoid on a pointed object is canonically homotopy equivalent to the loops of the suspension.
 It was understood by Fabien Morel that the same result holds in $\Aone$-algebraic topology.
 Indeed, a result of Morel implies that $\Laone J(X)$ is simplicially equivalent to $\Omega \Laone \Sigma X$, for $X$ pointed, fibrant and connected.
 (The phrase ``simplicially equivalent" means weakly equivalent in the injective Nisnevich local model structure.
 Here, ``fibrant" means with respect to this model structure as well.)
 We show the versions of this result that we need in Section \ref{Hilton-Milnor_Snaith_section}.
 By globalizing a construction from algebraic topology \cite[VII \S 2]{whitehead2012}, there is a sequence where $X \to J(X)$ is the canonical map induced from the adjunction between $\Sigma$ and $\Omega$, and $J(X) \to J(X^{\wedge 2})$ is the James-Hopf map i.e., the above maps exist in $\Aone$-algebraic topology and the composite map $X \to J(X^{\wedge 2})$ is nullhomotopic (simplicially).
 Thus there is an induced map in the homotopy category from $X$ to the $P$-localized $\Aone$-homotopy fiber of $J(X) \to J(X^{\wedge 2})$, where $P$ is a set of primes.
 Use the notation $h: X \to F$ for this map.
 Theorems \ref{EHP-fiber-sequence_introduction} and \ref{EHP-fiber-sequence_without_localization_introduction} say that for $X$ a sphere, $h$ is a $P$-localized $\Aone$-homotopy equivalence for appropriate $P$, and it is proved as follows.

 By Theorem \ref{Hilton_Milnor_intro}, there is a map of $S^1$-spectra $b: \Sigma^{\infty} J(X) \to \Sigma^{\infty} X$.
-Using the tensor structure of spectra over spaces, it follows that there is a map of $S^1$-spectra which fits into the commutative diagram (See Section \ref{subsection:stable_weak_equivalence}, and, for general $X$, see Section \ref{subsection_functoriality}, in particular, the discussion leading to Equation \eqref{frakb_def}.)
+Using the tensor structure of spectra over spaces, it follows that there is a map of $S^1$-spectra which fits into the commutative diagram (See Section \ref{subsection:stable_weak_equivalence}, and, for general $X$, see Section \ref{subsection_functoriality}, in particular, the discussion following Construction \ref{cons:added_in_process2}.)